 Notification Hub needs two sets of permissions to work — Notification access and Usage Access.

 Now that all the necessary setup has been done and permissions were given, get ready to bid farewell to clutter.
 From now on, all the notifications will be seen on a single card with the app icon and a number signifying the number of messages.

 The app interface is seemingly easy to navigate.
 A tap on a notification will take you to the app home page.
 Here, the notifications are neatly arranged as per the time.

 As the app stores all the notifications, the read/unread markers play a great deal in separating them.

-Surely, it’s an advantage to have all the notifications in a common ground, but there is always one app which holds a special place.
-So for those apps for which you’d like to receive notifications the conventional way, the hide notification from hub feature holds the key.
+Surely, it’s an advantage to have all the notifications in a common ground but there is always one app that holds a special place.
+So, for those apps, for which you’d like to receive notifications the conventional way, the hide notification from hub feature holds the key.